Beaches in Tropea and Other Things to do in Tropea

 We loved the beaches of Santa Maria and Stromboli, but Tropea’s main beach is clearly the star beach of all the beaches in Tropea.
 Grotticelle is a pretty good option too, especially if you would like to rent boats or take part in some water activities.

 If you’re staying longer in the Tropea region, be sure to take a day trip down to Scilla (unless you will be visiting later on, on your way down south).
-Although Scilla can be easily visited in half a day, lingering around on some sea side terrace, enjoying fresh fish and a glass of wine whilst savouring la dolce vita can take up the best part of an afternoon!
+Although Scilla can be easily visited in half a day, lingering around on some sea side terrace, enjoying fresh fish and a glass of wine, whilst savouring la dolce vita can take up the best part of an afternoon!

 Where to stay in Tropea to visit the Beaches in Tropea

 Hotel Virgilio – this centrally-located hotel offers great value for money rooms in the centre of Tropea.
 Staff are welcoming, making it one of the best budget options in Tropea!
 Book Hotel Virgilio, read guest reviews, or check the latest prices here.